coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/22.workflow-functions/item.md

                 'FunctionName' => '__cb_functionname'
             )
         ```
     * There is something to take into consideration before adding the entry inside this file.
-There are a few **[categories]** your function should fall depending on the parameters it expects.
+There are a few **[categories]** your function should fall into depending on the parameters it expects.
         * **Operators:** This array holds basic operations (ex. sum, sub, mul, etc.)
         * **Functions:** This holds a list of all the available functions
         * **operationsSQL:** This holds a list of all the functions that are available for the scheduled task conditions